 What Was 2018 For Me?
-A Peak At My Year Of Adventuring
+A Very Exciting Year In Review

 What a year it was!
 From becoming a professional diver while living in Thailand.
 To selling all my shit and moving into a van to travel through the US & Canada.
 And finally settling down in Canada.
 2018 for me has been a wild bloody ride.